Clinicians will help investigate the role of point-of-care ultrasound (POCUS) technology in patients with COVID-19.

-As of early-February 2021, COVID-19 has claimed over 2.3 million lives and infected well over 100 million people across the world.
+As of late-January 2021, COVID-19 has claimed over 2.1 million lives and infected well over 100 million people across the world.
 Initial studies report that POCUS’ real-time imaging, mobility and multiple uses provides clinicians with a technology that could be used for the diagnosis, treatment and follow-up care of patients with COVID-19.
 However, additional research on the effectiveness in the management of this dangerous virus is needed.

 "With the number of ICU survivors with COVID-19 increasing, the management of these patients represents a research priority for the critical care community," said Diku Mandavia, MD, Senior Vice President, Chief Medical Officer of FUJIFILM Sonosite.
 "We’re proud to work with the CHEST Foundation to dive deeper and reinforce how POCUS can help with COVID-19 emergency care."

 FUJIFILM Sonosite and the CHEST Foundation received 16 grant applications from esteemed CHEST medicine professionals in the United States.
 The ultrasonography and COVID-19 research grant recipients are:

 - Marjan Islam, MD – Associate Professor of Medicine, Montefiore Medical Center, Bronx, NY